 - Presented preliminary routes to the public during BLM scoping meetings held in June 2008 as well as company led landowner meetings between 2008 and 2009

 Following scoping information, public comments and additional route analysis, the BLM determined which alternatives to carry forward for detailed analysis in the draft EIS, which contained rationale for alternative routes not analyzed in detail.
 The final EIS fully analyzes the BLM's preferred alternatives.
-A final decision on routing on public land for the project project in segments 1 through 7 and segment 10 was announced by the BLM in the November 2013 ROD.
+A final decision on routing on public land for the project in segments 1 through 7 and segment 10 was announced by the BLM in the November 2013 ROD.
 A draft supplemental EIS for segments 8 and 9 was released March 11, 2016, and the final supplemental EIS was published on October 7, 2016.
 The BLM released its ROD for segments 8 and 9 on January 19, 2017.
+IBLA remanded the January 2017 ROD back to the BLM Idaho State Office in April 2017 for reconsideration.
+The BLM issued the final Decision Record for segments 8 and 9 on April 18, 2018.

 Please note that permission to enter private property for surveying and information gathering does not constitute a grant of future easement or that a transmission line will be constructed across the property, it is simply an allowance to conduct the studies.
 These studies do not mean a decision has been made on where to locate the transmission line.